 - Amazon Best Children’s Books of 2017

 See You in the Cosmos is my first novel for young readers.
-It’s about an eleven-year-old boy who’s trying to launch his iPod into space.
+It’s about an eleven-year-old boy name Alex who’s trying to launch his iPod into space.
 But it’s also about road trips, families, and finding love and truth and courage in the universe.
-There’s also a dog named Carl Sagan.
+And there’s a dog named Carl Sagan.
 The entire book is told through the recordings that Alex is making on his iPod.

 It is not always that we read a novel that so powerfully affirms our human capacity for grace and love and understanding; we need this book for the ways in which it gives us more to be human beings with.

 Tools for being human!
 I really like that.

 If you’re interested in a how See You in the Cosmos became a published book, you’re in luck.
 I made a podcast about its making, in which I interviewed many of the people involved in the process.

 The audiobook has an ensemble cast and full sound design – it’s an experience.
 And it’s racked up some awards of its own, including …

 - Audible Best Kids Audiobook of 2017 - Finalist

 - 2017 Booklist Editors' Choice: Audios for Youth